Tomorrow, and Tomorrow, and Tomorrow (novel): Plot

 In the 1980s, adolescents Sam Masur and Sadie Green meet in a pediatric hospital.
 Sadie's older sister, Alice, is being treated for childhood leukemia, while Sam is undergoing multiple surgeries on his foot, which was crushed in the car crash that killed his mother.
-Having become selectively mute since the crash, Sam spends all his time playing Nintendo Entertainment System in the game room.
+Having become selectively mute since the crash, Sam spends all his time playing games on the Nintendo Entertainment System in the hospital game room.
 Nurses encourage Sadie to play with him; having someone to share games with causes Sam to begin speaking again and the pair become best friends.
 Finding out that spending time with Sam can count as community service as required for her bat mitzvah, Sadie begins tallying her hours at the hospital, though she values her time with Sam more than fulfilling the requirement.
-After her recovery, a jealous Alice tells Sam about the tally sheet, which deeply offends him.
+After her recovery, a jealous Alice tells Sam about the tally sheet, which deeply offends him, having believed that Sadie spent time with him out of obligation rather than genuine friendship.
 Sam and Sadie stop speaking and don't see one another again for six years.

-The pair reunite by chance at a train station in New England when both are nineteen.
-Sam is studying math at Harvard and Sadie engineering at MIT.
+The pair reunite by chance at a train station in Boston when both are nineteen.
+Sam is studying math at Harvard and Sadie computer science at MIT.
 Still suffering issues with his foot, Sam lives off-campus with Marx, an amateur Shakespearean acting student who has come to see Sam as the brother he always wanted as a child.
 Sadie impulsively asks Sam to playtest a video game she programmed for a software design class and he agrees.
 Sam and Marx play the game and are impressed to discover it to be a simulation that tricks the player into believing they are building mundane factory parts when in fact they are manufacturing equipment for the Nazis during the Holocaust.
-Meanwhile, Sadie's professor, Dov, an Israeli war veteran and successful game programmer in his own right, becomes enamored with Sadie due to the game.
+Meanwhile, Sadie's professor, Dov, a successful game programmer in his own right, becomes enamored with Sadie due to the game.
 The two begin an affair and Dov begins mentoring Sadie on how to become a better programmer.
 Their relationship ultimately crumbles when the married Dov decides to return to his wife.